How to Migrate from EO.Pdf to IronPDF in C#

 Additional Resources

-Migrating from EO.Pdf to IronPDF eliminates the 126MB package bloat, legacy IE-era baggage, and thread-safety concerns from static global options.
-The transition to instance-based configuration ensures your PDF generation code works reliably in multi-threaded web applications while providing true cross-platform deployment support.
+Migrating from EO.Pdf to IronPDF addresses legacy IE/Trident-era baggage and the thread-safety concerns of EO.Pdf's static global options.
+The transition to instance-based configuration ensures your PDF generation code works reliably under concurrent load, while IronPDF's cross-platform support extends deployment beyond Windows to Linux, macOS, and Docker.